RJD-BASE: Multi-Modal Spectral Clustering via Randomized Joint Diagonalization: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{S}{pectral} clustering is a widely used technique for discovering latent group structure in data by using eigenvectors of graph Laplacians, obtained from the pairwise distances of data points, to embed data.
+\IEEEPARstart{S}{pectral} clustering is a widely used technique for discovering latent group structure in data.
+It constructs a graph from pairwise similarities between data points and uses the eigenvectors of the graph Laplacians to embed data for clustering.
+Graph representations are particularly effective because they naturally encode pairwise relationships, thereby transforming the clustering task into a graph partitioning problem.
 In multimodal settings---where each data modality provides a different perspective on the same set of samples---it is natural to represent each modality with its own graph and seek a shared low-dimensional embedding that captures the common latent structure \cite{von2007tutorial}.

 A central challenge in this setting is how to aggregate the modality-specific Laplacians in a way that retains the most informative directions for clustering.
 Classical approaches---including joint diagonalization, spectral co-regularization, and multiview clustering---aim to align spectral representations across modalities, but often do so by solving non-convex optimization problems and iteratively updating.
 These procedures can be computationally expensive and may fail to directly target the spectral subspace that underlies clustering---namely, the subspace spanned by the bottom-$k$ eigenvectors associated with the $k$ smallest nonzero eigenvalues \cite{JADE,ablin:hal-01936887,perry2021mvlearn, kumarconf, kumar2011coreg, bickel2004icdm}.
 Recent work~\cite{coifman2023common} has proposed alternatives based on the single-directional smoothness of graph Laplacians, culminating in selecting a convex combination of Laplacians by maximizing the smallest nonzero eigenvalue.
 While this approach may align more directly with the objectives of spectral clustering, it captures only a single direction at a time.